PJohannessen/lonesomecrowdedweb.com/content/content/blog/four-in-a-row-boardgameio.md

 As I have a love of both board games and coding, I thought it would be a fun excercise to try building something simple with this new framework.
 The documentation already includes a great tutorial of Tic-Tac-Toe, so I have decided to expand on this example with the next easiest thing I could think of: Four In A Row.

-I recommend reading over the boardgame.io documentation and tutorial first to familiarise yourself with some of the basics.
+I recommend reading over the [boardgame.io documentation](http://boardgame.io/) and tutorial first to familiarise yourself with the basic elements of the framework.

 ## Getting Started